callmeaponte/pocketJS/README.md

 pocketJS
 ========
 The mini jQuery-like library.
-For fun, I decided to see how many jQuery-like features I could fit into 1kb of code (after minification).
+I wanted to see how many features I could fit into less than 1kb of code (after minification).
 Loosely based off of ki.js (https://github.com/dciccale/ki.js), with more functionality added.

 Installation
 ============
-To install, simply include the script anywhere on your page.
+To install, simply include the script anywhere on your page:
 ```
 <script src="pocket.min.js"></script>
 ```